 For a list of online platforms on which to host your program and other tips, visit our Online Programming resource.

-DIY (Do-It-Yourself) programs are great becasuse they are accessible to people from their own space.
+Self-guided activities are great becasuse they are accessible to people from their own space.
 However, they can still remain community-driven programs by encouraging participants to share their experiences.